Laid-Back Camp season 2

-The second season of the Japanese animated television series Laid-Back Camp, based on the manga of the same name, sees the adventures of Nadeshiko Kagamihara and Rin Shima in their next camping trip following their first group camping with members of the Outdoor Activities Club last Christmas.
-Animated by C-Station, the season was directed by Yoshiaki Kyogoku from a series composition supervised by Jin Tanaka.
+The second season of the Japanese animated television series Laid-Back Camp, based on the manga series of the same name by Afro, sees the adventures of Nadeshiko Kagamihara and Rin Shima in their next camping trip following their first group camping with members of the Outdoor Activities Club last Christmas.
+It was animated by C-Station, with Jin Tanaka supervising the series composition and Yoshiaki Kyogoku directing.

-The season sees the return of cast members Yumiri Hanamori, Nao Tōyama, Sayuri Hara, Aki Toyosaki, Rie Takahashi, Marina Inoue, Shizuka Itō, and Risae Matsuda, with Tomoyo Kurosawa joining them as the voice of Ayano Toki, a childhood friend of Kagamihara.
-Akio Otsuka reprises his role from the first season as the narrator.
-A sequel to the 2018 anime TV series Laid-Back Camp was announced in October 2018.
+The season sees the reprisal of cast members Yumiri Hanamori, Nao Tōyama, Sayuri Hara, Aki Toyosaki, Rie Takahashi, Marina Inoue, Shizuka Itō, Risae Matsuda, and Akio Otsuka, with Tomoyo Kurosawa joining them as the voice of Ayano Toki, a childhood friend of Kagamihara.
+A project involving a second season was commenced in July 2018, which was later confirmed in October.

-The second season aired in Japan from January 7 to April 1, 2021, and consists of thirteen episodes.
-A third season was confirmed in October 2022.
+The second season premiered on AT-X on January 7, 2021, running for thirteen episodes until April 1.
+The series was renewed for a third season, which began airing on April 4, 2024.